UmmeSalma01/Intelligent-Inventory-Optimization-System/README.md

 🤖 Machine Learning Models Used

-📈 Prophet - Used for time-series demand forecasting and trend analysis.
+1.Prophet - Used for time-series demand forecasting and trend analysis.

-📊 ARIMA & SARIMAX - Statistical forecasting models used for analyzing seasonal and historical demand patterns.
+2. ARIMA & SARIMAX - Statistical forecasting models used for analyzing seasonal and historical demand patterns.

-🌲 Random Forest - Ensemble learning algorithm used for predictive analysis and demand estimation.
+3. Random Forest - Ensemble learning algorithm used for predictive analysis and demand estimation.

-⚡ XGBoost - Advanced boosting algorithm used for accurate forecasting and prediction.
+4. XGBoost - Advanced boosting algorithm used for accurate forecasting and prediction.

 📊 Features of the System